minasmz/identifying_obesity_factors/README.md

 <img src="https://render.githubusercontent.com/render/math?math=A_{W}(f_{i})=(\sum_{rules \ with \ f_{i}} WRAcc)/(\ Number \ of \ rules \ with \ f_{i})">

-In the paper, WA of important features in each of 22 strata as well as all of the data in 9 different experimental setting (in order to show the robustness of method) demoonstrated.
+In the paper, WA of important features in each of 22 strata as well as all of the data in 9 different experimental settings (in order to show the robustness of method) demonstrated.